Overview of Damages and Accounting Basics

 To ensure adherence to accounting principles and to ensure reasonable consistency between different companies, accountants have developed standard ways of accounting for specific items.
-Thus, large international companies are often obliged to prepare their accounts in accordance with International Financial Reporting Standards.
-IFRS set out standard ways of accounting for particular transactions, such as revenue, fixed assets and depreciation.
+Thus, large international companies are often obliged to prepare their accounts in accordance with IFRS, which set out standard ways of accounting for particular transactions, such as revenue, fixed assets and depreciation.

-In this short introduction, we will not comment on how accountants account for every type of transaction under IFRS, but we will briefly comment on a few types of transactions that often arise in international arbitration cases:
+In this short introduction, we do not comment on how every type of transaction is accounted for under IFRS, but we briefly comment on a few types of transactions that often arise in international arbitration cases:

-- Depreciation – this is a very important accounting concept whereby tangible (e.g., land, buildings, machinery) and intangible (e.g., IP, patents, goodwill) assets are recorded at cost or ‘fair value’ in the balance sheet, but are then depreciated over their useful lives.
+- Depreciation.
+This is a very important accounting concept whereby tangible (e.g., land, buildings, machinery) and intangible (e.g., intellectual property, patents, goodwill) assets are recorded at cost or ‘fair value’ in the balance sheet, but are then depreciated over their useful lives.
 For example, if a piece of machinery has an estimated life of 10 years, depreciation at 10 per cent of its value is charged as a cost in the profit and loss account each year.